Skip to main content

 warning

 Do not update the order status to paid based on the customer redirect to url_success.
-The only reliable sources of information about a successful payment are IPN and a query to the dpay API.
+The only reliable sources of successful payment information are IPN and a request to the dpay API.